prakash951/notification/README.md

     3. Monitor the queue
 2. Slack Configuration
 	1. Create a slack channel
-	2. Create a slack app using this channel generate a webhook
+	2. Create a slack app using this channel and generate a webhook
 3. E-Mail Configuration
-	1. Get the smtp url for particular e-mail provider
+	1. Get the smtp url for respective e-mail provider
 	2. Import SMTP provider certificate into java key store
 	3. Create an e-mail